Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Final remarks

 \section{Final remarks}

 In this paper, we derived a new discretization method of the diffusion operator based on weighting the discrete Laplace operator by using reconstruction functions.
-We proved that the discrete diffusion operator preserves the consistency order from the discrete Laplace operator with additional error terms that arise from the reconstruction, and investigated diagonal dominance and enrichment properties.
-Other features such as conservation or the extension to anisotropic diffusion coefficients are relevant topics that might be featured in future research.
+We proved that the discrete diffusion operator preserves the consistency order from the discrete Laplace operator with additional error terms that arise from the reconstruction.
+Furthermore, we presented a possibility of extending the derived operator idea to anisotropic diffusion operators which might be featured in future research.
+Also, the study and comparison of different linear solvers and preconditioners in combination with different reconstructions is necessary to be able to solve the occurring linear systems more efficiently.

-We tested the derived diffusion operator and showed that even first-order reconstructions conserve the fourth-order accuracy of the discrete Laplace operator for problems with smooth diffusivity.
-For interface problems, we demonstrated the applicability of the new discrete diffusion operator, and numerically showed first-order accuracy for such problems.
-The results were on par with the Voronoi-based finite volume method.
+We tested the derived diffusion operator and showed that even second-order reconstructions preserve the fourth-order accuracy of the discrete Laplace operator for problems with a smooth diffusivity.
+For interface problems, we demonstrated the applicability of the new discrete diffusion operator, and numerically showed first-order accuracy for elliptic interface problems.